 Weather advisory issued for severe lightning

-The Department of Meteorology has issued an advisory for severe lightning in several provinces of the country.
+The Department of Meteorology has issued an advisory for severe lightning in several provinces in the country.

-Thundershowers accompanied by severe lightning are likely to occur at several places in Western, Sabaragamuwa, Central, Uva and Eastern provinces and in Polonnaruwa district, it said.
+Thundershowers accompanied by severe lightning are likely to occur at several places in Northern, North-Central, North-Western, Eastern and Uva provinces.

 There may be temporary localized strong winds during thundershowers.
 General public is kindly requested to take adequate precautions to minimize damages caused by lightning activity.